vault27/Foundation/crypto.md

 - ECDSA - EllipticCurve Digital Signature Algorithm
 - EdDSA - Edwards-Curve Digital Signature Algorithm

-## Random Number Generation

-It is a problem for computer to generate a true random numbers, which are requires for keys generating in Cryptography.
-Three types

-- True random number generator (TRNG)- based on reliable external events - mouse movements, keystrokes.. - is hard to use directly - if data is not enough - system will stall
-- Pseudorandom number generators (PRNGs) - used in programming - not suitable for cryptography - use small amounts of true random data to get them going.
-This process is known as seeding.
-From the seed, PRNGs produce unlimited amounts of pseudorandom data on demand
-- Cryptographic pseudo- random number generators (CPRNGs) - PRNGs that are also unpredictable

 ## (Perfect) Forward Secrecy

 - Forward because it avoids: if attacker captures encrypted traffic and then later he gets private key and can decrypt everything